-Live inputs will show up in the Sources tab.
+Live Video inputs will show up in the Sources tab.

 Most laptops have a webcam, so on laptops this is usually the first option.
 Also any USB webcams you have connected will show up automagically.